lab-neuro-comp/EDF/README.md

 package br.unb.biologiaanimal.edf;
 ```

-which will provide an interface with EDF files for the Java programming language, so we can use in our MATLAB applications in this lab.
+which will provide an interface with EDF files for the Java programming language, so we can use them in our MATLAB applications in this lab.

 TODO List